ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-05-06-on-scylla-manager-suspend-resume.md

-**Back in [Scylla Summit 2019] I said on stage that this kind of feature felt like a patch** in MongoDB because such kind of database should be smart enough to cope with background operations that it generated itself.
+**Back in [Scylla Summit 2019] I said on stage that this kind of feature felt like a patch** in MongoDB because such kind of database should be smart enough to cope with the background operations that it generated itself.

 ![avoid mongodb clusters](images/2021-05-06-avoid_mongodb.png)
 ![balancing window is a patch](images/2021-05-06-balancing_patch.png)